exploratoria/exploratoria.github.io/lib/reader/readme.md

 Loads a file named readme.md by default, converts Markdown to HTML and displays.

 Loads and displays any other Markdown file given the filename is included on location hash.

+An alternate version first loads MathJax configured to display LaTex.